View full guide »

 There is no restriction on the type of claim that can be advanced as a class proceeding.
 However, class actions are most common in the following areas of law:

 - Securities: Security holders frequently commence class proceeding against issuers and their directors and officers seeking damages resulting from the drop in the price of their securities attributable to misrepresentations made in the issuer's public disclosure.
-Where the security holder purchased his or her securities on the secondary market (e.g., a stock exchange), the plaintiff must obtain leave of the court, which will be granted if the court is satisfied that the action was brought in good faith and that there is a reasonable possibility that the plaintiff will be successful at trial.
+Where the security holder purchased his or her securities on the secondary market (e.g., a stock exchange), a statutory claim is available that features deemed reliance and damage limits, but the plaintiff must obtain leave of the court to pursue the claim, which will only be granted if the court is satisfied that the action was brought in good faith and that there is a reasonable possibility that the plaintiff will be successful at trial.

 - Product liability: Canadian courts have certified product liability class actions, such as claims for property and personal injury damages, medical monitoring costs, refunds and disgorgement of revenues from product sales.
 However, courts are increasingly scrutinizing plaintiffs' evidence for some basis in fact to establish injury and proximate causation as common issues.
 Moreover, courts are less likely to certify if the harm pleaded seems trivial or non-existent.